ibm-cloud-docs/vpc/vsi_spot.md

    To increase the likelihood of finding capacity for your spot instance (if capacity is constrained in one zone), specify multiple subnets that are spread across zones in the region for high-availability.
    { :tip}

-To keep your preempted instances in a stopped state, then you need to specify `stop` for the availability_polciy.preemption_ configuration.
+To keep your preempted instances in a stopped state, then you need to specify `stop` for the availability_policy.preemption_ configuration.
 After the spot instance is created by the instance group, you need to submit a [PATCH /instance_groups/{instance_group_id}/memberships/{id}](/apidocs/vpc/latest#update-instance-group-membership) and specify `false`for the [delete_instance_on_membership_delete](/apidocs/vpc/latest#delete-instance-group-memberships) property.